Davidbuck84/Wonderbrass-MS1-project/README.md

 * **Visitor goals**

-    * When a first time user visits this page.
-They want to understand the purpose of the page.
+    * When a first time user visits this page, they want to easily understand the purpose of the page.

-    * see and hear the music.
+    * See and hear the music.

-    * easily find contact details for the band.
+    * Easily find contact details for the band.

     * Find links to band youtube content and social media.

-* **Returning vistor goals**
+* **Returning visitor goals**

     * When a user returns to this page, they would like to find content is updated regulary.